ninialbanini/distractionBlocker/README.md

 ## ℹ️ Overview

-I created this chrome extension as tool to keep me on task.
+I created this chrome extension as a tool to keep me on task.
 With essentially my entire coursework being on my computer - specifically chrome, I found there was nothing stopping me from popping open new tabs of unrelated things, and the worst part is, I sometimes don't even realize how sidetracked I can get!

 Creating this extension was a way to set those reminders in place, and customize my blocked sites for each work session, with ease.